mesfint/mesfint/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a frontend developer who is passionated working with techs like, HTML5,CSS3 JS and React.
-I am actively looking for opportunities in frontend/web developer.
+Hello, I am glad that you shown some Interest to see my work.I am a frontend developer with essential skillsets and experience.

-- 🏽‍ At the moment I am in training of fullstack development at integrify.io.
-The stacks that I am working on th front end side are
+At the moment I am in training of fullstack development programm at integrify.io.
+The programm Includes frontend,backend,devops and cloud services. stacks that I am working on th front end side are
 - React
 - Typescript
 - Redux etc..